VladimirMarkelov/pwatch/README.md

 ## Dead processes

 Even when a process exits, `PWatch` does not remove the process graphs.
-It keeps displaying the last registered values, and add a message (it replaces of CPU's "+/-" bottom line) how much time ago the process finished.
+It keeps displaying the last registered values, and add a message (it replaces CPU's "+/-" bottom line) how much time ago the process finished.
 It is very useful to check what happens before the process exited or crashed without constant staring at the screen.